Principal Investigator Eligibility (Policy 5020)

 - Research or clinical faculty member;

-- Director of a formally approved institute or center at the University.
+- Director of an approved institute or center at the University.

 - Visiting faculty member;

 - Visiting scholar;